timsj12/Tennis_Match_Predictions/README.md

 **Dropping Columns**

 The distinction between post-match and pre-match data was executed by removing specific columns from the dataset for each prediction case.
-The data schema was manually reviewed and it was determined which values were irrelevant to both pre and post-match predictions.
+The data schema was manually reviewed, and it was determined which values were irrelevant to both pre and post-match predictions.
 Match data including aces, double faults, service points, service games etc were removed from the pre-match prediction data.
 Also, columns where the winner could easily be determined from the match were dropped from post match data as well as pre match data.
 These include break point faced and 1st serve points won.
 The player that loses always faces more break points and the player that wins more 1st serve points always wins.
 The model would not be representative in their predictions and would be too biased.

 >**Irrelevant columns dropped from both pre and post match data:**
 >